GammaCascade/GCascade/README.md

-# GCascade
+# $\gamma$-Cascade
-This is a gamma-ray propagation package for Wolfram Mathematica created by Carlos Blanco and Antonio Capanema.
-GCascade uses a semi-analytic  approach to model gamma-ray propagation through cosmological distances accounting for attenuation, the formation of electromagnetic cascades,and redshifting.
+This is a gamma-ray propagation package for Wolfram Mathematica created by Carlos Blanco and Antonio Capanema. $\gamma$-Cascade uses a semi-analytic  approach to model gamma-ray propagation through cosmological distances accounting for attenuation, the formation of electromagnetic cascades,and cosmological redshifting.

 Due to LFS file size restrictions, functional libraries must be downloaded from the [Zenodo repo](https://zenodo.org/doi/10.5281/zenodo.13154969).